pinobatch/little-things-nes/x816-things/README.md

 Demonstrates sound quality difference between hardware DPCM playback and raw 4-bit PCM.
 The pulse width test is broken due to limits of available emulators in January 2001.
+(A corrected version of the pulse width test appears in Compatibility Benchmarks 2001.)

 ## Sprite 0 test